Oil prices ease and stock markets jump as hopes rise for an end to the Iran war

 The frenzied swings of the past few weeks are similar to, but not as dramatic as, those that hit last year when Trump shocked the global economy on “Liberation Day.”
 Many of his worldwide tariffs ended up being milder than he initially threatened, and the back-and-forth in negotiations led to historic moves up and down.

 Still, Monday's overriding reaction in financial markets was one of relief.
-The Dow Jones Industrial Average was up 704 points, or 1.5%, as of noon Eastern time, after soaring nearly 1,135 points during the morning.
-The Nasdaq composite jumped 1.3%.
+The Dow Jones Industrial Average was up 830 points, or 1.8%, as of 1:58 p.m.
+Eastern time, after soaring nearly 1,135 points during the morning.
+The Nasdaq composite jumped 1.6%.

 In Europe, stock indexes immediately flipped from losses to gains following Trump’s announcement and then held onto them.
-France’s CAC 40 leaped 1.8%, and Germany’s DAX returned 2.2%.
+France’s CAC 40 rose 0.8%, and Germany’s DAX returned 1.2%.

 That compares with sharp drops for Asian stock markets, which finished trading before Trump made his announcement.
 South Korea’s Kospi careened 6.5% lower, Japan’s Nikkei 225 dropped 3.5% and Hong Kong’s Hang Seng fell 3.5%.